jplayer/react-jPlayer/README.md

 const ConnectedAudioPlayer = connect(AudioPlayer);

 /* We now need to connect our jPlayer to the store now so each of the components inside react-jPlayer can talk to each other.
-This also gives you a jPlayers object with the AudioPlayer in it, in your redux state. */
+This also gives you a 'jPlayers' object with the AudioPlayer in your redux state. */

 const store = createStore(combineReducers(reducer), getInitialStates(ConnectedAudioPlayer));